-Fostering growth together with community residents
+Fostering growth together with people in local communities

-Together with pursuing environmental conservation with a sense of mission as an energy business closely connected with people's day-to-day lives, the Daigas Group is engaged in efforts related to health and other important aspects of daily living and is working to give the public greater peace of mind and improved safety.
-For example, the "Hajimaru-kun Personal Computer Donation Program" being run by Group member OGIS-RI, based on the idea of helping the environment by encouraging the reuse of PCs, is also a social contribution activity that provides employment support for the disabled to whom recycling operations are outsourced as well as IT support for donation recipients.
-In addition, the Group offers proposals to local governments on building towns and cities in which all residents — from children and adolescents to the middle-aged and elderly — can lead active lives, and on establishing child-raising networks aimed at "joint child-raising" in collaboration with communities, government agencies, NPOs, and other corporations.
+Furthermore, the “Hajimaru-kun Personal Computer Donation Program” being run by Group member OGIS-RI, based on the idea of helping the environment by encouraging the reuse of PCs, is also a social contribution activity that provides employment support for the disabled to whom recycling operations are outsourced as well as IT support for donation recipients.
+In addition, the Group offers proposals to local governments on building towns and cities in which all residents — from children and adolescents to the middle-aged and elderly — can lead active lives, and on establishing child-raising networks aimed at “joint child-raising” in collaboration with communities, government agencies, NPOs, and other corporations.

 Overseas, the Jacobi Carbons Group, an activated carbon business company that is part of the Osaka Gas Chemical Group, is engaged in exchange with local communities, particularly those in the immediate neighborhood of their plants, and in activities designed to enhance living and educational environments for children.

-Support of Kansai-based "Social Designers"
+Support of Kansai-based “social designers”